franke-hub/SDL/doc/cpp/REFERENCE.md

   - [Sort:](./pub_list-SORT.md) An alias for DHDL_sort.
 - Lock.h: Provides a process-wide named lock.
 - memory.h: Implements atomic_shared_ptr<class T>, currently via boost.
-- Must.h: Provides utility routines that throw std::bad_alloc instead of returning nullptr.
+- Must.h: Provides utility routines that throw std\::bad_alloc instead of returning nullptr.
-- Mutex.h: (This is simply a std::mutex and an Object.)
+- mutex.h: Defines pub::mutex, replacing std::mutex
+  - This mutex *guarantees* that it can be locked in one thread and unlocked by another.
+  - In Cygwin, std::mutex has a bug which causes the Windows handle count to grow until it's unable to allocate another handle and throws an exception.
+(This problem has been reported and will be fixed.)
+    - pub::mutex does not have the bug.
 - Named.h: Adds the capability for a class to have a name.
 - Number.h: Number holds a numeric integer value of any (byte) length > 8.
 - Object.h: A base class for Objects providing utility functions.